jrief/django-formset/docs/source/development.rst

 `PEG.js`_.
 The last two applications are required for the client part and make up about one third of the code base.

 The code can be found on GitHub_.
-Please use the issue tracker only the report bugs.
+Please use the issue tracker only to report bugs.
 For questions and new ideas, please use the Discussion board.

 .. _TypeScript: https://www.typescriptlang.org/